MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

 ## Measure post-distribution query execution times

-After distributing all of your database tables, you want to take final execution time measurements to understand the impact of table distribution on query performance.
+After you distribute all of your database tables, you want to take final execution time measurements to understand the impact of table distribution on query performance.

 1. Ensure that the display of query execution times is displayed in the Cloud Shell window.
 Run `\timing` at the Citus prompt if it isn't.